 - Not wearing a seatbelt

-These offences can lead to increased traffic, more congestion, aggressive driving behaviour, and a higher risk of accidents.
-Double demerit points are also applicable during some special events and festivals to help manage traffic and reduce the risk of accidents.
-By enforcing double demerits, authorities hope to encourage drivers to be more cautious and abide by road rules.
+These offences can cause more traffic, congestion, aggressive driving and higher risk of accidents.
+Double demerits are also in place for some special events and festivals to manage traffic and reduce risk of accidents.
+By imposing double demerits, authorities want drivers to be more careful and follow road rules.

 The Public Holidays Act 2010 is an Act that regulates public holidays in the state of NSW, Australia.
 The Act sets out the dates for public holidays in NSW and provides guidance on how we must observe and regulate public holidays.
 It establishes the following public holidays in NSW: